 Make the Spätzle

-Here is a step by step guide to making Spätzle with a Spätlebrett (wooden board used to make drop noodles).
-You may use a colander to form the noodles or a grater-like device with a hopper on it called a Spätzle Maker.
+- Here is a step-by-step guide to making spätzle with a spätlebrett (wooden board used to make drop noodles).
+You may use a colander to form the noodles or a grater-like device with a hopper on it called a spätzle maker.

-- Beat for several minutes, or until dough is smooth.
+- Beat for several minutes or until dough is smooth.
 Let the dough rest for 10 minutes, then beat it again.
 Add water or flour to adjust consistency to a thick batter (a little thinner than brownie batter).

-Using the second half of the dough, make another batch of noodles.
+- Using the second half of the dough, make another batch of noodles.
 If the noodles stick to the bottom of the pan, give a quick stir to loosen.
 They should then rise to the top.

-Spoon noodles into the casserole, sprinkle with remaining cheese and bake, covered, at 350ºF for 20 minutes, then uncovered for 15 minutes.
+- Spoon noodles into the casserole, sprinkle with remaining cheese and bake, covered, at 350 F for 20 minutes, then uncovered for 15 minutes.
 If you like, brown the cheese topping with the broiler during the last 5 minutes.